clo4/deno_jamf_school/src/README.tpl.md

 deno run --allow-net=YOUR_SCHOOL.jamfcloud.com device_names.ts
 ```

+There's also a lower-level API wrapper available.
+[Here's the documentation]($DOCS/api.ts).

 ## Changelog

 Each entry explains what changed and links to a pull request that has more details.